-Note: A glossary word appears in bold the first time it occurs in the text of this document.
+Note: A glossary word appears in bold the first time it occurs in the text of this brochure.

 Areola The pigmented or darker colored area of skin surrounding the nipple of the breast.
 Asymmetry Lack of proportion of shape, size and/or position between the two breasts.
 Autoimmune Disease A disease in which the body mounts an "attack" response to its own tissues or cell types.
 Normally, the body's immune mechanism is able to distinguish clearly between what is a normal substance and what is foreign.
 In autoimmune diseases, this system becomes defective and mounts an attack against normal parts of the body, causing tissue injury.
 Certain diseases such as rheumatoid arthritis, lupus, and scleroderma are considered to be autoimmune diseases.
 Axilla The junction of your arm and your body (armpit).
 Axillary Pertaining to the armpit area.
 Biocompatible The condition of being compatible with living tissues or systems without being toxic.
 Biopsy The removal and examination of tissues, cells, or fluid from the body.
 Body Esteem Scale A questionnaire which asks about a person's body image.
 Breast Augmentation A surgical procedure to increase breast size.
 For this document, it refers to placement of a breast implant.
 The first time a breast implant is placed to increase breast size, it is called primary augmentation.
 All subsequent times the implant is replaced it is called revision-augmentation.
 Breast Implant An internal artificial device or implant intended to replace the breast.

-Breast Implant Associated Anaplastic large cell lymphoma (BIA-ALCL) BIA-ALCL is not breast cancer; it is a rare type of non-Hodgkin's lymphoma, a cancer involving the cells of the immune system Breast Mass A lump or body in the breast.
+Breast Implant Associated Anaplastic Large Cell Lymphoma (BIA-ALCL) BIA-ALCL is not breast cancer; it is a rare type of non-Hodgkin's lymphoma, a cancer involving the cells of the immune system Breast Mass A lump or body in the breast.
 Breast Reconstruction A surgical procedure to replace breast tissue that has been removed due to cancer or trauma or that has failed to develop properly due to a severe breast abnormality.
 For this document, it refers to placement of a breast implant.
 The first time a breast implant is placed, it is called primary reconstruction.
 All subsequent times the implant is replaced it is called revision-reconstruction.
 Calcification Process of hardening by calcium salts.
 Capsular Contracture A tightening of the tissue capsule surrounding an implant, resulting in firmness or hardening of the breast and in squeezing of the implant if severe.
 Capsular contracture is classified by Baker Grades.
 Grades III or IV are the most severe.
-Grade III often results in the need for additional surgery (reoperation) because of pain and possibly abnormal appearance.
+Grade III often results in the need for additional surgery (reoperation) because of possibly abnormal appearance.
 Grade IV usually results in the need for additional surgery (reoperation) because of pain and unacceptable appearance.
-Capsular contracture II may also result in the need for additional surgery.
+Grade II may also result in the need for additional surgery.
 Capsular contracture is a risk for implant breakage.
 Below is a description of each Baker Grade.
-Baker Grade I - Normally soft and natural appearance Baker Grade II - A little firm, but breast looks normal Baker Grade III - More firm than normal, and looks abnormal (change in shape) Baker Grade IV - Hard, obvious distortion, and tenderness with pain Capsule Scar tissue which forms around the breast implant.
-Sometimes this capsule squeezes the implant, resulting in capsular contracture.
-Capsulectomy Surgical removal of the scar tissue capsule around the implant.
-Capsulotomy (Closed) An attempt to break the scar tissue capsule around the implant by pressing or pushing on the outside of the breast.
-This method does not require surgery but is a known risk for breakage of the implant and is contraindicated.
-Capsulotomy (Open) An attempt to break the scar tissue capsule around the implant by surgical incision into the scar tissue capsule around the implant.
+Baker Grade I - Normally soft and natural appearance Baker Grade II - A little firm, but breast looks normal Baker Grade III - More firm than normal, and looks abnormal (change in shape) Baker Grade IV - Hard, obvious distortion, and tenderness with pain